datacamp-content-public/courses-introduction-to-keras-in-python-miguel-esteban/slides/chapter_1_4aa97343ec6ed6da2044ce7c1bf8ab70.md

 `@script`
 The sigmoid activation function squashes our neuron output to a number between 0 and 1.
-We can look at this output as the probability of our observation to be in one class or another.
-So we can set a threshold and say everything below 0.5 will be in class A and therefore everything above will be classified as our class B.
+We can see this output as the probability of our observation to be in one class or another.
+So we can set a threshold and say everything below 0.5 will be a blue circle and therefore everything above will be classified as a red one.

 ---